- Free school meals - Save your household up to £418 a year per child

 Students in Further Education

-If your child is aged between 16 and 18 on 31 August 2014 and is attending a further education funded institution you will be entitled to claim free meals if you or your partner receive one of the qualifying benefits.
+If your child is aged between 16 and 18 and is attending a further education funded institution you will be entitled to claim free meals if you or your partner receive one of the qualifying benefits.

 Students who turn 19 during their studies will remain eligible for a free meal until the end of the academic year in which they turn 19 or to the end of their study programme, whichever is sooner.